PetroIvaniuk/llms-tools/README.md

 [Craiyon](https://www.craiyon.com/)||||

 ## Text-to-image
+- [FABRIC](https://sd-fabric.github.io/) - Feedback via Attention-Based Reference Image Conditioning - a technique to incorporate iterative feedback into the generative process of diffusion models based on StableDiffusion.
 - [HyperDreamBooth](https://hyperdreambooth.github.io/) - a hypernetwork capable of efficiently generating a small set of personalized weights from a single image of a person, by Google Research
 - [CM3leon](https://ai.meta.com/blog/generative-ai-text-images-cm3leon) - pronounced like “chameleon”, a single foundation model that does both text-to-image and image-to-text generation, by MetaAI
 - [Controlling Text-to-Image Diffusion by Orthogonal Finetuning](https://oft.wyliu.com/) - Orthogonal Finetuning (OFT), for adapting text-to-image diffusion models to downstream tasks